hillalee/s3-lister/README.md

 - Lambda function is invoked each time files are uploaded to S3 bucket.

 Features or I would add or change in the future:
-1. Cleaner bootstrap first run, maybe just using default email instead of a flag.
+1. Right now the Lambda relies on environment variables.
+For better scalability and modularity, I plan to pass configuration via the event payload instead.
-2. When uploading multiple files, lambda is sending an email after each time.
-I would limit it to each group upload.
+2. When uploading multiple files, the Lambda currently sends a separate email for each one.
+A batching mechanism (e.g., using S3 EventBridge → Step Functions → Lambda) could improve UX
-3. Lambda is using its env vars when invoked - for scalability, use event and context instead.
+3. Integration of CloudWatch Alarms and adding tests via pytest

 ## About
 This project was made with ♥ by Hilalee.
 AWS is super cool!